toneflix/vue-component-pack/docs/paystack-inline/props.md

 ## verifyCallback | {~~`function`~~}

 A function that will be called to verify the transaction.
-It receives the reference as a parameter and should return a Promise.
+It receives the reference as a parameter and should return a Promise that resolves to an object of that resolves to an object of `{status: boolean, message: string}`

 ```vue:line-numbers
 <script setup lang="ts">